 University Health Services (UHS) is the student health center on campus.
-All students are eligible to use UHS services.
-Experienced, culturally competent professionals provide medical treatment of injuries and illnesses; counseling for a range of mental health and personal concerns; wellness services; and prevention programs for important campus health issues such as alcohol risk reduction and
+All enrolled students are eligible to use UHS services.
+Most services are available at no charge because students pay for UHS services with their tuition and fees.
+Experienced, culturally competent professionals provide medical treatment of injuries and illnesses; counseling for a range of mental health and personal concerns; wellness services; and prevention programs for important campus health issues including alcohol and drug misuse prevention, mental health promotion and suicide prevention, and violence prevention.
+Access to UHS is not a substitute for health insurance.
+For students who need insurance, UHS offers the Student Health Insurance Plan (SHIP). uhs.wisc.edu